 Fluid mineral leasing would be considered in GRSG habitat management areas consistent with the Secretary's discretion under the Mineral Leasing Act (as amended), as well as applicable BLM regulations and policies, and in conformance with RMP goals, objectives, stipulations, and required design features to avoid, minimize, and compensate impacts to GRSG.

-• Management Action to address development in areas already leased: Same as Alternative 4.
+Management Action to address development in areas already leased would be the same as Alternative 4.

 that avoids or minimizes